 - DO NOT walk around the back to where the legislators are seated, you are not allowed to go back there without permission and you could be arrested.

-Public WiFi and a printer are available in all rooms in the LOB and the Capitol buildings.
+Public WiFi is available in all rooms in the LOB and the Capitol buildings.

 You can not longer use the skywalk because of new security requirements, instead you must use the west entrance (the side facing Board St.) and go through the metal detector.
 So allow for the extra time to go through security because the lines can be long.

 Courtesy of Diana